 On March 23, 2020, we launched virtual teaching.
 We did this mainly for our children to be in contact with their classroom teacher.
 Our team worked around the clock to respond to this challenge.
 This ensured that we continue to deliver on our mission at Glenwood Country Day School to be your partner in education, nurturing, and inspiring children.

-On March 13, 2020, our faculty devoted 6 days for planning and training for a virtual school to meet the immediate needs of our students.
+On March 13, 2020, our faculty devoted 6 days to planning and training for a virtual school to meet the immediate needs of our students.

 On March 13, 2020, Dr. Karen Salmon, State Superintendent of Schools, announced mandatory closures of all Maryland public schools from March 16th to March 27, 2020.